- Registered Associate Marriage and Family Therapist

 My training includes experiential and somatic psychotherapy in addition to psychodynamic and attachment-based approaches.
-I have experience leading groups on the creative process and our inner critic, using Tarot and oracle cards to build trust in ourselves and our meaning-making, as well as using somatics to identify and embody our emotional processes.
+Most recently, I've completed Level 1: Trauma Themes training through the Sensorimotor Psychotherapy Institute.
+Additionally, I have experience leading groups on the creative process and our inner critic, using Tarot and oracle cards to build trust in ourselves and our meaning-making, as well as using somatics to identify and embody our emotional processes.
 I’ve also worked with adolescents in a school-based clinical setting.

 As a somatically trained therapist, I understand that each person holds within them their own path towards healing.
 I might bring attention to changes in posture, gesture, and other details during sessions so that we can deepen our understanding of how your specific form processes and expresses information.

 As an artist, I appreciate working creatively and in the moment.
 Using interventions based in narrative therapy, I may invite you to notice how your emotions show up for you and what they might be communicating, which can be both somatic and symbolic.

 Therapy can be incredibly vulnerable, especially when working somatically or with trauma, and I will regularly check-in with you for feedback about our pace, our dynamic, and your needs.
 I prefer a strength-based, client-centered approach, meaning I will work alongside you to sift through your experiences, notice how they’ve shaped you, and collaborate on finding new ways forward.

 - Young Adult: 18-25

 - Adults: 25-65